Home > Interview > “Inevitably Sustainability will Play a Far Greater Role in the Future”

 In general, the construction industry is very slow to adopt new technologies.
 However, recently in the United Arab Emirates, the biggest catalyst for a change of façades and façade technologies revolved around certain aspects of the fire life safety of buildings such as improvements to the fire-resistance rating of materials and assemblies, the introduction of fire cavity barriers and the omission of bituminous layers within the wall built-up.

 Kempinski Hotel’s lobby/entrance

 Inevitably sustainability will play a far greater role in the future.
-There are already huge improvements observed for high-performance glass which reduce solar transmission whilst limiting the reflectance of the glass.
-New fabrication methods allow double curved glass and double-curved façade panels.
-Most likely, it is not about introducing new materials to the market as such, but stretching the properties of existing materials to allow for new uses within the building envelope.
+There are already huge improvements observed for high-performance glass which reduces solar transmission whilst limiting the reflectance of the glass.
+New fabrication methods allow double-curved glass and double-curved façade panels.
+Most likely, it is not about introducing new materials to the market as such but stretching the properties of existing materials to allow for new uses within the building envelope.
 For example, I am experiencing an increase in insulation layer thicknesses to improve the thermal properties of the façade.

 That being said, the appetite for using new materials and technologies by clients and developers within the current market conditions remains somewhat subdued.
 Building materials require a proven track record within the climatic conditions of this region before these materials will be truly taken into consideration.

 Could you please brief on the technological benefits of the well-managed façades?

 Well-managed façades not only relate to the maintenance of the façades during the operation of a building but should take be taken into account at the commencement of the design.
 You should spend enough time during the design stage to fully develop the building envelope, improve constructability, and allow for testing and commissioning which should result in more efficient construction, and reduce building operating costs.